SlapShotTech/suna/docs/SELF-HOSTING.md

 After completing the installation, you'll need to:

-1. **Create an account** - Use Supabase authentication to create your first account
+1. **Verify installations** - Check that all components are running correctly

-2. **Verify installations** - Check that all components are running correctly
+If you want to run Suna without user accounts, set `DISABLE_AUTH=true` in `backend/.env` and `NEXT_PUBLIC_DISABLE_AUTH=true` in `frontend/.env.local` before starting the containers.
+This enables a single-user mode with no authentication.

 ## Startup Options